niko-bikchen/Warehouse-management-program/README.md

 # Warehouse-management-program
 This is a warehouse management program which can read information about goods and groups of goods from files, edit it and than save modified data to files.
+## Program structure:
+The program is divided into several windows.
+The windows in which the lists of groups of goods and goods of a certain group of goods are displated considered the main.
+Other windows (error windows, alerts, windows that are called for adding, editing, etc. goods / groups of goods, statistics windows, search windows, etc.) are considered as auxiliary.
 ## Implemented functions:
 1. Graphical user interface